la2050/archive/_projects/2015/challengemaker.md

   'In one to three sentences, please describe your proposal.': >-
     With this grant there will be no end to the good we can do for our community.
-  Please write a sample tweet to describe your submission.: >-
-    Take Challenges, Make Challenge - Be Good by raising money for nonprofits.
-    Help us win win w/your vote!
-  LA is the best place to LEARN: '1'
-  LA is the best place to CREATE: '1'
-  LA is the best place to PLAY: '1'
-  LA is the healthiest place to LIVE: '1'
-  Where will you be working?
-Central LA: '0'
-  Where will you be working?
-East LA: '0'
-  Where will you be working?
-San Gabriel Valley: '0' Where will you be working?
-San Fernando Valley: '0' Where will you be working?
-South LA: '0'
-  Where will you be working?
-Westside: '0'
-  Where will you be working?
-South Bay: '0'
-  Where will you be working?
-Antelope Valley: '0' Where will you be working?
-County of Los Angeles (countywide): '1' Where will you be working?
-City of Los Angeles: '0' Where will you be working?
-LAUSD: '0'
-  Where will you be working?
-Other: '0'
-  Where will you be working?
-Specifics: ''
-  How do you plan to use these resources to make change?
-Conduct research: '1' How do you plan to use these resources to make change?
-Engage residents and stakeholders: '1' How do you plan to use these resources to make change?
-Implement a pilot or new project: '1' How do you plan to use these resources to make change?
-Expand a pilot or a program: '0' How did you hear about this challenge?: entered last year with a different project 'City, State': Los Angeles Ca
-  How do you plan to use these resources to make change?
-Implement and track policy: '0' How do you plan to use these resources to make change?
-Other: '1' How do you plan to use these resources to make change?
-Specifics: There is no limit to the good we can do with this tool.
-  How will your proposal improve the following “Connect” metrics?
-Rates of volunteerism: '1' How will your proposal improve the following “Connect” metrics?
-Voting rates by race: '1' How will your proposal improve the following “Connect” metrics?
-Adults getting sufficient social & emotional support: '1' How will your proposal improve the following “Connect” metrics?
-Median travel time to work: '0' How will your proposal improve the following “Connect” metrics?
-Attendance at cultural events: '1' How will your proposal improve the following “Connect” metrics?
-Number of public transit riders: '1' How will your proposal improve the following “Connect” metrics?
-Participation in neighborhood councils: '1' How will your proposal improve the following “Connect” metrics?
-Percentage of Angelenos that volunteer informally (Dream Metric): '1'
-  How will your proposal improve the following “Connect” metrics?
-Government responsiveness to residents’ needs (Dream Metric): '1'
-  How will your proposal improve the following “Connect” metrics?
-Transit-accessible housing and employment (the share of housing units and percentage of jobs that are located near transit): '1'
-  How will your proposal improve the following “Connect” metrics?
-Total number of local social media friends and connections (Dream Metric): '1'
-  How will your proposal improve the following “Connect” metrics?
-Attendance at public/open streets gatherings (Dream Metric): '1'
-  How will your proposal improve the following “Connect” metrics?
-Residential segregation (Dream Metric): '1' How will your proposal improve the following “Connect” metrics?
-Access to free wifi (Dream Metric): '1' Describe in greater detail how you will make LA the best place to connect.: >-
+  Describe in greater detail how you will make LA the best place to connect.: >-
     People often feel like they don’t do enough to make the world a better place.
 It’s difficult to find the time to volunteer, and for the average